gigyan/Flashcard/README.md

 ## Features
 - Animation for when the user clicks ‘->’  to view another card
-- Animation for when the user clicks the question side of a card -Added a delete button to delete cards
+- Animation for when the user clicks the question side of a card
+- Added a delete button to delete cards